-According to US Coast Guard statistics, there’s been a steady rise in recreational kayak accidents and fatalities in recent years – the vast majority of whom were fishing at the time.
+According to US Coast Guard statistics, there’s been a steady rise in recreational kayak accidents and fatalities in recent years – and the vast majority are fishing related.

 This can easily be avoided with the right gear and a good deal of common sense.

-And you can start by remembering to wear one of the best kayak fishing PFDs in 2021.
+And you can start by remembering to wear a kayak fishing PFD (Personal Floatation Device).

-They could save your life – and offer a handy place to keep a good fishing multi tool at the same time – so what’s not to like?!
+They could save your life – and offer a handy place to keep a good fishing multi-tool at the same time – which makes them a must for kayak anglers!

 Table of Contents

-- The 9 Best Kayak Fishing Life Jackets & PFDs
+- TOP 10 Best Kayak Fishing Life Jackets & PFDs

 - Onyx Kayak Fishing Life Jacket